Skip to page content

 1. Improved safety, health and wellbeing of communities leading to a reduction in incidents, injuries, serious injuries and fatalities.

-2. Improved competency in the prevention workforce, including an increase in the number of employees and volunteers trained.
+2. Improved competency in the prevention workforce, including employees and volunteers.

-3. Improved evaluation to increase the efficiency and effectiveness of prevention activities.
+3. Improved efficiency and effectiveness of prevention activities through the use of evaluation.

 Download Implementation Tool View Consultation